DigitalNZ/contentful-redis/README.md

 Instead of creating rails specific implementation it is up to the developers to create your controllers and manage your webhook into your applications.
 See the [Contentful webhooks docs](https://www.contentful.com/developers/docs/concepts/webhooks/) creating your own

-Examples bellow will get you started!
+Examples below will get you started!

 Required Contentful webhooks to update the redis cache are:
 ```json